Summary of Topics

 But eLUMINATE does not provide license suspension information or routine traffic incidents.
 That type of data is available to a select group of public organizations through our Envision service.
-And since DDS data fuels many of the services offered by industry-leading driver monitoring firms, we’d be happy to make an introduction.
+And since our data fuels many of the services offered by industry-leading driver monitoring firms, we’d be happy to make an introduction.

 Focused on only what you need to know.

 Generally speaking, yes.
 Many important criminal convictions can be initiated even though the defendant was not placed formally under arrest.
 Since eLuminate does not simply rely on arrest data as a “pointer”, we are able to capture most of these incidents.

 Much more than simply a “what happened to that arrest” service.

 Given the unusual nature of “deferral” and “diversionary” agreements (in which the defendant acknowledges guilt in writing but works to earn a dismissal or masking of the charge through completion of court-mandated criteria) your organization has the ability to decide in most states the extent to which these outcomes are included in eLUMINATE’s reporting requirements.

 When a dismissal includes an admission of guilt.